capn-freako/agda_misc/simple_essence.lagda.md

                   -------------------------
                 → a · (s ⊛ b) ≡ s ⊛ (a · b)
     -- Aha!
 Here's that property relating `basisSet` and `(_·_)` I was hunching on.
-    -- Needed to complete the definition of `from∘to` below. orthonormal : ∀ {f : A → §}
+    -- Needed to complete the definition of `mk↔`, below. orthonormal : ∀ {f : A → §}
                 → {x : A}
                   ----------------------------------------------------------